 Here’s why it does this.

 Downregulation of dopamine receptors

-PMO floods your brain with neurotransmitter dopamine associated with pleasure and motivation.
+PMO floods your brain with the neurotransmitter dopamine associated with pleasure and motivation.

 High dopamine levels cause the number of dopamine receptors in the brain to decrease.